davebraze/david-braze/content/consulting/consultation.md

 +++

+I provide consultation to non-profit organizations, government, and industry.
+I specialize in helping organizations to find patterns in data that will help them to develop solutions to their unique challenges.

+Your data may be generated internally, or it may come from public sources like state departments of education, the US census, and so on, or both.
+Regardless, I can help you to use the information available to you to uncover actionable insights to better serve your clients and communities.

-I provide consultation to non-profit organizations, government, and industry on matters related to my research interests.
-Generally, this is done on a fee-for-service basis, although I take on occasional *pro bono* work, as well.
+Generally, I work on a on a fee-for-service basis, although I take on occasional *pro bono* work for non-profits, as well.
 [Get in touch](/contact) if you would like to learn more.
+I will provide references on request.

 + [Intelexia](www.intelexia.com) and the *Red de Escuelas de Aprendizaje de la Provincia de Buenos Aires*, Argentina.